Luang Por Dhammajayo

 Luang Por Dhammajayo met Maechi Chandra in his student years, and learnt about Buddhism from her.
-During his student years, he met his fellow student who later became known as Luang Por Dattajivo.
+During his student years, he met a fellow student who later became known as Luang Por Dattajivo.
 Luang Por Dhammajayo started teaching together with Maechi Chandra, and in 1970, they started their own temple in Pathum Thani province, later called Wat Phra Dhammakaya.

 The temple became extremely popular in the 1980s.
 However, from the 1997 Asian financial crisis onward, the temple and Luang Por Dhammajayo came under heavy criticism for unorthodox fundraising methods, culminating in several charges against him.
 The charges were withdrawn in 2006, and Luang Por Dhammajayo revived the temple.
 He organized several notable activities in this period, including a campaign against smoking and drinking for which he was rewarded by the World Health Organization.

 After the 2014 coup d'état, Luang Por Dhammajayo again was charged by the Thai government, by then a military junta, for conspiring in money-laundering and receiving stolen goods.
 These charges have been widely described as politically motivated, but did lead to an arrest warrant and highly publicized standoff in 2017.
 The junta was, however, unable to find Luang Por Dhammajayo.
 As of December 2017, the whereabouts of Luang Por Dhammajayo was still unknown, with Phrakhru Sangharak Rangsarit being assigned as official abbot instead.